 The initiative mobilized $29 million to expand Nurse-Family Partnership’s services.
 Philanthropic funders committed $17 million to the project and Medicaid funded approximately $12 million via a 1915(b) Medicaid Waiver, awarded to the South Carolina Department of Health and Human Services (SCDHHS) by the federal Centers for Medicare and Medicaid services.
 South Carolina agreed to make up to $7.5 million in success payments if the evaluators found positive results, 100% of which would be reinvested in the program.

-- Create long-term and lasting results for families statewide by supporting first-time mothers to have healthy pregnancies and become great parents, setting up children for successful early childhood development in rural and urban areas across the state.
+Create long-term, lasting results for families statewide by supporting first-time mothers to have healthy pregnancies and become great parents, setting up children for successful early childhood development in rural and urban areas across the state.